MyTime

 Device options for connecting to MyTime

-The way you connect to MyTime may be different than the way you currently connect to HBS or other timekeeping and scheduling tools.
-Departments are developing plans for device options in your area and may deploy one or several of the options below.
-Check with your manager or department leadership for the specific device options that will be available in your area.
+Your department may deploy one or several of the options below.
+Check with your manager or department leadership for the specific device options that are available in your area.

 Device Login Methods at a Glance